 Manitoba's top doctor to give update on COVID-19 cases

-WINNIPEG -- The Government of Manitoba is set to give an update on Monday afternoon on the province’s COVID-19 cases.
+WINNIPEG -- The Manitoba government is set to give an update on Thursday afternoon regarding the province’s COVID-19 cases.

-Dr. Brent Roussin, chief provincial public health officer, will be speaking at a news conference at 1 p.m. at the Manitoba Legislative Building.
+Dr. Brent Roussin, chief provincial public health officer, is speaking at a news conference at 1 p.m. at the Manitoba Legislative Building.
 CTV News Winnipeg will live-stream the event.

-This news conference follows a weekend where Manitoba saw 47 new cases of COVID-19.
+This news conference comes after the province reported possible COVID-19 exposures at four Winnipeg businesses including Wee Johnny’s Irish Pub, Local Public Eatery, Earl’s St. Vital and Leopold’s Tavern on Academy Road.

-CTV News Winnipeg also reported about a COVID-19 case at a Winnipeg preschool.
-Munroe Early Childhood Education Centre, located on Chalmers Avenue, is working with public health officials and following any recommendations.
-The centre remains open for children and staff.
+On Wednesday, the province also announced a confirmed case of COVID-19 at Winnipeg’s Grant Park High School.

 This is a developing story.
 More details to come.